By Paul Taylor

-So I wrote to the official website (ProgressiveHealth.com) about this.
-Here's their reply:
+When I wrote to the official website about this (ProgressiveHealth.com), they replied:

 "Hi Paul: There will be no issues taking the supplement on an empty stomach.
 You can do that.
 You bring up some good points."

 So it seems you have a choice:

-1. Take it half an hour before a meal - you are more likely to absorb the L-arginine and L-lysine, but also more likely to upset your stomach too.
+1. Take Advecia half an hour before a meal - you are more likely to absorb the L-arginine and L-lysine, but also more likely to upset your stomach too.

 2. Take it immediately after a meal – this will avoid the risk of side effects from a possible upset stomach, but if your meal contains protein, the L-arginine and L-lysine in this product will probably not get absorbed as well as it should.

 3. Take different